clevijoki/vapid/README.md

 * This also captures all input and output filenames, so implicit dependencies and output filenames are tracked for that task.
 * The cache server serves the same purpose remotely as locally, comparing your file hashes against the previously run file hashes, and if they match, it uses this file, if not, it requests a build worker to build it.
 * This redirection allows the game tools integration to remain reading and writing in memory, by redirecting these file reads.
-* Vapid will use MD5 or another hash algorithm to determine if a file has changed for cache purposes, and also hashes the command line, so you can safely incrementally alter the configuration file.
+* Vapid will use timestamps to determine if an MD5 or another hash algorithm needs to run, which then determines if the file actually changed
+* Vapid hashes the command line, so you can safely incrementally alter the configuration file to cause incremental compiles.